-We have the pleasure to inform you that, pursuant to the authorization granted by the shareholders' meeting held on June 29, 2016, the board of directors of Criteo (the " Company "), during its meeting held on [] (the " Grant Date "), granted to you free shares of the Company, under the terms and conditions provided for in Articles L. 225-197-1 to L. 225-197-5 of the French Commercial Code and in the Amended and Restated 2015 Time-Based Free Share Plan of the Company (the " 2015 Time-Based Plan ").
-Capitalized terms that are used but not defined herein shall have the meaning ascribed to such terms in the 2015 Time-Based Plan.
+We have the pleasure to inform you that, pursuant to the authorization granted by the shareholders' meeting held on June 25, 2020, the board of directors of Criteo (the " Company "), during its meeting held on [] (the " Grant Date "), granted to you Restricted Stock Units of the Company, under the terms and conditions provided for in Articles L. 225-197-1 to L. 225-197-5 of the French Commercial Code and in the Amended and Restated 2015 Time-Based Restricted Stock Units Plan of the Company (the " the Time-Based Plan ").
+Capitalized terms that are used but not defined herein shall have the meaning ascribed to such terms in the Time-Based Plan.

-The board of directors granted to you [] free ordinary shares of the Company (the " Shares "), with a par value of EUR 0.025 each.
+The board of directors granted to you [] restricted stock units of the Company (the " Shares "), with a par value of EUR 0.025 each.

-The period (" Vesting Period ") at the end of which the grant will become effective and final (i.e., the Shares will be issued to you and be your property), has been set at [] years as from the Grant Date: [details of vesting scheduled to be inserted].
-[Except as provided below], the Shares will thus be definitively acquired at the end of the Vesting Period unless you shall cease to be an employee of the Criteo group for any reason whatsoever during the Vesting Period (subject to the following paragraph).
+The period (" Vesting Period ") at the end of which the grant will become effective and final (i.e., the Shares will be delivered to you and be your property), has been set at [] years as from the Grant Date: [details of vesting scheduled to be inserted].
+[Except as provided below], the Shares will thus vest at the end of the Vesting Period unless you shall cease to be an employee of the Criteo group for any reason whatsoever during the Vesting Period (subject to the following paragraph).

-[In the event you cease to be an employee or officer of the Group after the one year anniversary of the Grant Date but prior to the First Vesting Date, you shall definitively acquire, on the First Vesting Date, a number of Shares that is equal to the pro rata portion (measured by the ratio of (A) the number of calendar days elapsed from the Allocation Date included to the date you cease to be an employee or officer of the Group (excluded) to (B) the total number of calendar days between the Allocation Date (included) and the First Vesting Date (excluded)) of the number of Shares that you would have definitively acquired on the First Vesting Date had you remained an employee or officer of the Group until such date (the " Prorated Allocation ").]
-[Notwithstanding the foregoing, if you are a tax resident of the United States, the Company will be required to withhold Federal Insurance Contributions Act taxes in respect of your Allocation as of the first anniversary of the Grant Date.]
+[In the event you cease to be an employee or officer of the Group after the one-year anniversary of the Grant Date but prior to the First Vesting Date, you shall vest in, on the First Vesting Date, a number of Shares that is equal to the pro rata portion (measured by the ratio of (A) the number of quarters elapsed from the Grant Date included to the date you cease to be an employee or officer of the Group (excluded) to (B) the total number of quarters between the Grant Date (included) and the First Vesting Date (excluded)) of the number of Shares that you would have vested on the First Vesting Date had you remained an employee or officer of the Group until such date (the " Prorated Vesting ").]
+[Notwithstanding the foregoing, if you are a tax resident of the United States, the Company will be required to withhold Federal Insurance Contributions Act taxes in respect of your vesting gain as of the first anniversary of the Grant Date.]

-In the event of Disability before the end of the Vesting Period, the free Shares shall be definitively acquired on the date of Disability.
-In the event of death of during the Vesting Period, the free Shares shall be definitively acquired at the date of the request of allocation made by your beneficiaries in the framework of the inheritance.
-The request for allocation of the Shares shall be made within six (6) months from the date of death in compliance with Article L. 225-197-3 of the French Commercial Code.
+In the event of Disability before the end of the Vesting Period, the Restricted Stock Units shall vest on the date of Disability.
+In the event of death of during the Vesting Period, the Restricted Stock Units shall vest at the date of the request made by your beneficiaries in the framework of the inheritance.
+The request for the Shares shall be made within six (6) months from the date of death in compliance with Article L. 225-197-3 of the French Commercial Code.